cherrisimo/oekolopoly-rl/README.md

    ## TO DO
    -  [x] Develop further Wrapper to split the observation space in low-medium-high
    -  [x] Develop another Wrapper to split action in three sectors which are to be distributed among the 5 Life Areas
-   -  [ ] Test and compare original and help reward on PPO, A2C, DDPG, TD3, SAC with wrappers
+   -  [x] Test and compare different rewards on PPO, A2C, DDPG, TD3, SAC with wrappers

    ## Resources
    * [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/guide/rl_zoo.html)